docker/docs/docker-hub/onboard-business.md

 ## Prerequisites

-Before you start to on board your organization, ensure that you've completed the following:
+Before you start to on board your organization, ensure that you:
 - [Create an organization](../docker-hub/orgs.md#create-an-organization) with a Docker Business subscription.
 - Familiarize yourself with Docker concepts and terminology in the [glossary](../glossary.md) and [FAQs](../docker-hub/onboarding-faqs.md).